Black Disciples

 The Black Disciple history is indeed a fascinating history and a great story of how young pre-teen boys got together and formed an organization that would help fight against the civil rights injustices and wild gangs around them.

-Some founding members were Richard “Champ” Strong, David Barksdale, Mingo Shread, Prince Old Timer, Kilroy, Leonard Longstreet, Night Walker, Lavergne and various others.
-The Disciples had no central leader in their earliest days, and they kept their business out of the press.
+Some founding members were Richard “Champ” Strong who was nominated as the first leader of the Disciples, David Barksdale, D Steele, Mingo Shread, Prince Old Timer Rob Allen, Roy “Kilroy” Dawson, Byron “Big Shoe” Coffey, Leonard Longstreet, Night Walker, Lavergne and various others.
+The Disciples kept their business out of the press.
 The Disciples established headquarters at the Hyde Park intersection of 53rd and Kimbark which became their very first stronghold.
-The Disciples created the symbols of the star of David, pitchfork and devil’s tail with devil horns when they formed in 1958.
+The Disciples created the symbols of the star of David, pitchfork, and devil’s tail with devil horns when they formed in 1958.

 The first arch enemy of the Disciple was the “Sons of Italy” which was a white gang of greasers in Englewood and one of the more powerful south side greaser gangs.
 The Sons of Italy objected to the neighborhood changing from white to black and would take out frustrations on black youths.
 Disciples also fought with other black gangs in Englewood like the Egyptian Cobras that moved to the neighborhood from Fuller Park in 1958.